jimbobding/seasons/README.md

 9. Go back to Heroku to your App and click on deploy tab.
 10. Then go to Deployment Method and click on Github Connect to Github.
-11. Then make sure your Github Profile is displayed and add you repository name and click on Search.
+11. Then make sure your Github Profile is displayed and add your repository name and click on Search.
 12. Once it finds your repository then click on Connect.
 13. Go to Settings at the top.
 Then click on Reveal Config Vars.
 14. In Config Vars add IP with value 0.0.0.0 then add PORT as 5000 then add SECRET_KEY.